 David Broderic (717) 255-7169

-As PSEA’s Education Support Professional of the Year, Kennedy will be recognized at the PSEA House of Delegates in Philadelphia on Dec.
-1. She will also be in the running to be the National Education Association’s Education Support Professional of the Year.
+As PSEA’s Dolores McCracken Education Support Professional of the Year, Scales will be recognized at the PSEA House of Delegates’ meeting in December.
+She will also be in the running to be the National Education Association’s Education Support Professional of the Year in 2022.

-An affiliate of the National Education Association, PSEA represents approximately 181,000 future, active, and retired teachers and school employees, and health care workers in Pennsylvania.
+An affiliate of the National Education Association, PSEA represents approximately 178,000 future, active, and retired school employees and health care workers in Pennsylvania.